Touchscreen: Self-capacitance

-This leaves just a short section of any row sensitive to touch.
-By selecting a sequence of these sections along the row, it is possible to determine the accurate position of multiple fingers along that row.
-This process can then be repeated for all the other rows until the whole screen has been scanned.
+Traces are sensed, one after the other until all the traces have been sensed.
+A finger may be detected anywhere along the whole length of a trace (even "off-screen"), but there is no indication where the finger is along that trace.
+If, however, a finger is also detected along another intersecting trace, then it is assumed that the finger position is at the intersection of the two traces.
+This allows for the speedy and accurate detection of a single finger.

+Although mutual capacitance is simpler for multi-touch, multi-touch can be achieved using self-capacitance.

 Self-capacitive touch screen layers are used on mobile phones such as the Sony Xperia Sola, the Samsung Galaxy S4, Galaxy Note 3, Galaxy S5, and Galaxy Alpha.

-Self capacitance is far more sensitive than mutual capacitance and is mainly used for single touch, simple gesturing and proximity sensing where the finger does not even have to touch the glass surface.
+Self-capacitance is far more sensitive than mutual capacitance and is mainly used for single touch, simple gesturing and proximity sensing where the finger does not even have to touch the glass surface.
 Mutual capacitance is mainly used for multitouch applications.
 Many touchscreen manufacturers use both self and mutual capacitance technologies in the same product, thereby combining their individual benefits.

 Use of stylus on capacitive screens

 Capacitive touchscreens do not necessarily need to be operated by a finger, but until recently the special styli required could be quite expensive to purchase.
 The cost of this technology has fallen greatly in recent years and capacitive styli are now widely available for a nominal charge, and often given away free with mobile accessories.
 These consist of an electrically conductive shaft with a soft conductive rubber tip, thereby resistively connecting the fingers to the tip of the stylus.